"Naipaul was supposed to visit India next month to attend Lokmanthan 2018 in Ranchi"

 Sanjeev Sanyal speaking at the condolence meeting

-New Delhi, August 14: A condolence meeting was held at India International Centre today to pay tribute to Nobel laureate and author Sir Vidiadhar Surajprasad Naipaul, who passed away at his home in London at the age of 85 on August 12.
+: A condolence meeting was held at India International Centre today to pay tribute to Nobel laureate and author Sir Vidiadhar Surajprasad Naipaul, who passed away at his home in London at the age of 85 on August 12.

 Addressing the gathering former Member of Parliament and former editor of Panchjanya Weekly, Shri Tarun Vijay reminisced about his personal experience with VS Naipaul on his India visit.
 He said that Naipaul’s writings and interactions made him realised of the real weakness of Indian society, i.e. Hindu memory loss.